Pengxn/go-xn/README.md

 $ make & make web
 $ cd build && ./go-xn
 ```
-And you should configurate you configuration file (fyj.ini) in build folder.
+And you should configurate you configuration file (fyj.ini) in your home directory.

 > **Note**: This project is developing.